gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 image: /five-things-og-image.jpg
 description:
-  The five things you probably forgot when locking down your kid's iPhone... and the bizarrely unintuitive fixes it takes to fix them.
+  The five things you probably forgot when locking down your kid's iPhone... and the bizarrely unintuitive steps it takes to fix them.
 ---

 {% .lead .mb-12 %} I consider myself pretty tech-savvy&mdash;I've been a software